Skip links

 “Novus is already carrying out a pilot involving serving prisoners carrying out training during their sentences, which will allow them to complete an apprenticeship more quickly upon their release.
 We are keen to explore how we can use our strong employer links to make use of the new flexibilities announced by the MoJ, and to discuss how apprenticeships could be made available to offenders in even more prisons.”

-What are the challenges to running apprenticeships in prison settings?
+What are the challenges to running apprenticeships in prison?

 If we want to make sure that apprenticeships in prison settings are a success, we need to make sure that we understand the challenges to making this happen.
 Peter Cox highlighted the top challenges to unlocking prison apprenticeships in this article in FE Week.